Leadwerks/Documentation/materials.md

 - The base/diffuse map is converted into an optimized BC7 format and saved as a DDS file.
 - The normal map is converted into an optimized BC5 format and saved as a DDS file.
 BC5 removes the Z-axis from the normal to make room for more data on the other two components, with the Z-axis reconstructed in the fragment shader.
 BC5 is the only compressed texture format suitable for normal maps.
 - If available, the metalness and roughness maps are combined into the green and blue channels of a single texture and saved in BC7 format.
 If a metalness map is found, the material's metalness setting is set to 1.0.
-- If an ambient occlusion map is present and a metalness roughness map exists, the ambient occlusion data is packed into the red channel of the metalness/roughness map.
-Otherwise, the ambient occlusion map will be saved as a single texture in BC4 format for compressing single-channel images.
+- Ambient occlusion data is packed into the red channel of the metalness/roughness map.
 - If a displacement map is found, it will be saved in an uncompressed single-channel image.
-Texture compression should not be used with displacement maps.
+Texture compression should never be used with displacement maps.

 The table below shows the optimal layout for material texture data: